-The FINPAC project is coordinated by SPREP and the community component is implemented in collaboration with the International Federation of Red Cross and Red Crescent Societies, NMHSs and National Red Cross Societies.
+The FINPAC project is coordinated by SPREP and the community component is implemented in collaboration with the International Federation of Red Cross and Red Crescent Societies, University of South Pacific, NMHSs and National Red Cross Societies.
 There is also close involvement of National Disaster Management Offices.